 How to store garlic

-This garlic keeper keeps garlic fresh and looks good doing it.
+This garlic keeper from Amazon keeps garlic fresh and looks good doing it.

 Also, do not put the garlic in the refrigerator while it’s still whole.
 Remember, keeping it away from moisture is essential for extending its shelf-life, and the fridge is moisture’s best friend.